 Helsinki Pre-Moot is approaching!

-Yet again, Hannes Snellman is happy to welcome up to 150 Willem C. Vis Moot Court Competition participants and enthusiasts to the traditional Helsinki Pre-Moot this week!
-To mark the occasion, two of our DR lawyers, Partner Anna-Maria Tamminen and Associate Lawyer Ina Rautiainen, shared some of their own mooting experiences.
+Helsinki Pre-Moot is approaching and to mark the occasion, two of our DR lawyers, Partner Anna-Maria Tamminen and Associate Lawyer Ina Rautiainen, shared some of their own mooting experiences.

 How was your Vis Moot year?